-- (a) have completed a four year Bachelor Degree; and - (b) be undertaking a Higher Degree Research (HDR) course at QUT; and - (c) be enrolled as a full-time student, unless QUT has approved a part-time IPRA for the student under paragraph 2.3 of these Rules; and - (d) be a domestic student with Australian indigenous heritage; and - (e) if undertaking: - (i) a Research Masters, not hold a Research Doctorate or a Research Masters or an equivalent research qualification; or - (ii) if undertaking a Research Doctorate, not hold a Research Doctorate or an equivalent research qualification; and - (g) not be receiving an equivalent award, scholarship or salary providing a benefit greater than 75% of the IPRA stipend rate to undertake the HDR.
+- (a) be eligible for admission and/or undertaking a Higher Degree Research (HDR) course at QUT; and - (b) be enrolled as a full-time and internal student, unless QUT has approved: - (i) a part-time IPRA for the student under paragraph 2.2 of these Rules; and/or - (c) be able to demonstrate: - satisfactory progress, - ability to meet agreed milestones to the university's satisfaction, and - lodgement for examination within expected time, where no research delays beyond control are experienced; - (d) be of Australian Aboriginal and/or Torres Strait Islander descent and be able to provide a Confirmation of Aboriginal/Torres Strait Islander descent form stamped with a Common Seal belonging to a registered organisation;

+To obtain a Confirmation of Aboriginality (COA) form, a person must demonstrate to a local incorporated Indigenous organisation all of the following:

+- 1. You identify as an Aboriginal and/or Torres Strait Islander person, - 2.
+You are of Aboriginal and/or Torres Strait Islander descent, and; - 3.
+You are accepted as such by the community in which you live, or formerly lived.

+Further information is available here: http://aiatsis.gov.au/research/finding-your-family/before-you-start/proof-aboriginality

+- (e) if undertaking: - (i) a Research Masters, not hold a Research Doctorate or a Research Masters or an equivalent research qualification; or - (ii) a Research Doctorate, not hold a Research Doctorate or an equivalent research qualification; and

+(f) not be receiving an equivalent award, scholarship or salary providing a benefit greater than 75% of the IPRA stipend rate to undertake the HDR.
 Income from sources unrelated to the course of study is not to be taken into account.